This hot dog sliders recipe tells you everything you need to know to make the CUTEST little hot dog buns - and different flavours of sliders!

 Make the Dough

-- Combine warm beer with brown sugar, stir until sugar is almost dissolved.
+- Combine warm water (or beer) with brown sugar, stir until sugar is almost dissolved.
 Add yeast, stirring until incorporated.
 Set aside in a warm place for 10 minutes, or until foamy.

 - In a large bowl, combine flour and salt.
 Add melted butter, stirring until well distributed.
 Pour in yeast/beer mixture, stirring until well combined.